 - a) The quarterly, half yearly and annual results are published in Navshakti (in Marathi) and Free Press Journal (in English) within 48 hours from the date of declaration.
-These are not sent individually to the Shareholders. - b) The Company's website www.abmindia.com contains a dedicated functional segment called "Investors" where all the information needed by the shareholders is available, including the Shareholding pattern, Financial Results, Annual Reports, Notices etc. - c) The Company's dedicated email address for Investors' Complaints and other communications is egovernance@abmindia.com. - d) SCORES (SEBI complaints redressal system): SEBI processes investor complaints in a centralized web based complaints redressal system i.e. SCORES.
-Through this system a shareholder can lodge complaint against a Company for his grievance.
-The Company uploads the action taken on the complaint which can be viewed by the shareholder.
-The Company and shareholder can seek and provide clarifications online through SEBI. - e) All price sensitive information and matters that are material to Members are disclosed to the Stock Exchange where the securities of the Company are listed.
+These are not sent individually to the Shareholders. - b) The Company's website www.abmindia.com contains a dedicated functional segment called "Investors" where all the information needed by the shareholders is available, including the Shareholding pattern, Financial Results, Annual Reports, Notices etc. - c) The Company's dedicated email address for Investors' Complaints and other communications is egovernance@abmindia.com. - d) SCORES (SEBI complaints redressal system): SEBI vide its circular dated 26th March, 2018 issued new policy measures w.r.t.
+SEBI Complaints Redress System (SCORES).
+As per the new process, SEBI has requested the Members to approach the Company directly at the first instance for their grievance. - e) All price sensitive information and matters that are material to Members are disclosed to the Stock Exchange where the securities of the Company are listed.
 The Quarterly Results, Corporate Governance Report, Shareholding Pattern and all other corporate communications to the Stock Exchange are filed through BSE Listing Centre, for dissemination on their website. - f) The Management Discussion & Analysis Report forms part of this Annual Report.

-Date: 24th May, 2019 Place: Mumbai Prakash B. Rane Managing Director (DIN: 00152393) Sharadchandra D. Abhyankar Director (DIN: 00108866)
+Date:22nd July, 2020 Place: Mumbai Prakash B. Rane Managing Director (DIN: 00152393) Sharadchandra D. Abhyankar Director (DIN: 00108866)